srose99/frameworks_and_languages_module/docs/module_handbook.md

 All students should be able to demo their solution, describe aspects of it’s functionality, show their workflow or engage in discussion about framework/language features.
 All students will be given the opportunity to verbally express their understanding of their submissions.
 This will be evidenced by formative assessment and engagement with sessions throughout the module delivery.
-If students have been unable to demonstrate understanding of their work incrementally in sessions, they may be asked to demo their submissions to academic staff after submission.
+If students have been unable to demonstrate understanding of their work incrementally in sessions, it is equitable that they be given the opportunity to demo their submissions to academic staff after submission.

 Examples:
-* If a student commits multiple times a week (20+ commits over the module).
+* A student commits multiple times a week (20+ commits over the module).
 Each commit message has an accurate technical description of what was added/attempted/changed.
 The student can demonstrate in sessions, an understanding of their functionality to a tutor or peer.
 It is evident that the student understands the module leaning outcomes.
-* If a student submits a repository, with 2 or 3 commits with the title `added stuff`, a few days before the assignment deadline.
-It is likely that the submission will be reported for the Academic Misconduct process.
+* If a student commits to their repository, with a total of 2 or 3 commits with non descriptive messages like `added stuff`, and these commits were made few days before the assignment deadline.
+They will be asked to demonstrate their solutions after submission so they have had the same equitable opportunity to demonstrate their understanding of their submission.

 #### Citing sources of information

 It is expected that students openly share and discuss code; these are traits/skills of a professional developers.
-Some sharing of solutions is acceptable and normal, but are almost always supported by referencing the developer conversion.
+Some sharing of solutions is acceptable and normal, but are almost always supported by referencing the developer conversations.
 Please refer to individual assignment descriptions for examples.

 ## Indicative schedule of delivery